Best Single-Line Phone Plans of 2026: Top Picks & Deals

 1. Assess Your Needs: Review your monthly phone usage and decide how much data, hotspot data, and other features you truly need.

 2. Check Coverage and Phone Compatibility: Use the new carrier's coverage map to see if you'll have a good signal.
-Use their online tool to verify that your current phone is compatible with their network.
+Use their online tool (usually an IMEI checker) to verify your current phone works on their network.

-3. Get Your Account Information: To keep your phone number, you'll need your old carrier's account number and a Number Transfer PIN.
+3. Get Your Account Information: To keep your phone number, you'll need your old carrier's Account Number and a Number Transfer PIN.
 Do not cancel your service yourself!
-The new carrier will handle the transfer for you.
+The new carrier will handle the transfer.

-4. Initiate the Transfer: Sign up for your new plan online or in a store, providing your old account information.
+4. Initiate the Transfer: Sign up for your new plan online or in a store, providing your old account info.

 5. Activate New Service: Activate your new SIM or eSIM.
 Your old service will be automatically canceled once the transfer is complete.